The Paint Mines are a unique open space and Interpretive Park

 There are several basic rules for visitors to follow

-This environment is very fragile.
+Thie environment in The Indian Paint Mines is very fragile.
 Therefore, it takes many years for nature to restore the vegetation and formations once they have been damaged by humans.
-The following rules have been established for the safety, enjoyment, and protection of this unique park.
+The following rules have been established for this unique park’s safety, enjoyment, and protection.

 - Park Hours are Dawn to Dusk